mustkem/github-repo-search/DOC.md

 Follow above folder signature for new pages/components.

--Keep your constants inside config file.
+- Keep your constants inside config file.
 This config will import the constants from .env file.

--React Testing libray is used for unit testing.
+- React Testing libray is used for unit testing.
 Main/important test cases like adding repo, deleting Repo, listing repo, using search input cell are implemented.
 Create [Name].test.js file and write your test cases in it.

--connect is used over useSelector (react-redux)
+- connect is used over useSelector (react-redux)

 "Inner" components themselves are simpler and easier to test Option to include redux in your component tests